 A backlink pointing to your website.

-Indexing is the process of adding web pages into Google search – Google bots will crawl your site and index your pages.
+Indexing is the process of adding web pages into Google search.
+This is achieved when Google bots crawl your site and index your pages.

-A link on a webpage that points to another page on the same website. e.g: a link from a product page on your site to your ‘Delivery’ page would be an internal link.
+A link on a webpage that points to another page on the same website.
+For example, a link from a product page on your site to your ‘Delivery’ page would be an internal link.

 A number describing how often a specific phrase appear in a piece of text.
 To calculate it divide the number of times your keyword appears in a piece of text by the total number of words this piece of text has, and then multiply the result by 100.